pandyachandni/Final-Project/README.md

 Our group has dececided to communicate through slack and meet on Tuesdays around 7:30pm if need be.

 The questions we are hoping to answer:
-Where are the safest cities in North Carolina?
+Which cities have the least crime in North Carolina?
 What cities are safe in North Carolina?
 What is the difference in crime from 2016 and 2019?